-Assessment of the impact of the coronavirus pandemic on asbestosis deaths registered during 2020-2023
+Assessment of the impact of the coronavirus pandemic on asbestosis deaths registered during 2020-2024

-Statistics for asbestosis deaths occurring in years 2020 and 2021 may have been affected by the coronavirus pandemic for various reasons.
+Statistics for asbestosis deaths occurring in years 2020 and 2021 may have been particularly affected by the coronavirus pandemic for various reasons.
 These include direct effects (individuals with asbestosis - whether or not diagnosed - dying earlier than otherwise due to also developing COVID-19), and indirect effects due to factors affecting health services, and effects on systems for recording and certifying deaths.
 For example, some deaths where both COVID-19 and asbestosis played a role may have been less likely to be attributed to asbestosis as the underlying cause of death than if the pandemic had not occurred.
 In the case of asbestosis, pressures on the death certification system do not have appeared to have delayed the registration of many deaths beyond the cut-off for inclusion in the initial release of the statistics.

-Deaths occurring in 2020 and 2021 where death certificates mentioned both asbestosis and COVID-19
+Deaths occurring in 2020 to 2022 where death certificates mentioned both asbestosis and COVID-19

-Figure A1.1 shows the 530 asbestos deaths (excluding deaths that also mentioned mesothelioma) occurring in 2020 and the 537 such deaths in 2021 by month of occurrence (red line) compared with the average annual deaths occurring in each month for deaths in the period 2015-19 (blue line repeated across both years).
+Figure A1.1 shows asbestosis deaths (excluding deaths that also mentioned mesothelioma) occurring in 2020 to 2022 by month of occurrence (grey squares) compared with expected monthly figures (grey line) calculated assuming the annual totals were distributed according to the pre-pandemic monthly distribution (based on the periods 2015 to 2019).